kainisoft/augment-chat/DOCKER_PERFORMANCE_GUIDE.md

 docker-compose --profile auth up
 ```

-> Note: All docker-compose commands in this guide now use the default docker-compose.yml file, which already includes all the optimizations described.
+> Note: All docker-compose commands in this guide use the default docker-compose.yml file, which already includes all the performance enhancements described.

 ### Implement NestJS Hot Module Replacement (HMR)